Dataiku Cloud Terms

 16.4.
 Nature of Claims.
 The waivers and limitations in this Section 16 apply regardless of the form of action, whether in contract, tort (including negligence), strict liability or otherwise and will survive and apply even if any limited remedy in this Agreement fails of its essential purpose.

 16.5.
 Definitions.
 The following definitions apply for this Section 16 (Limitations of Liability).

 |“General Cap” means amounts paid or payable by Customer to Dataiku under this Agreement in the 12 months immediately preceding the first incident giving rise to liability.

-“Uncapped Claims” means (a) the indemnifying party’s obligations under Section 17 (Indemnification), (b) either party’s infringement or misappropriation of the other party’s intellectual property rights, (c) any breach of Section 18 (Confidentiality), excluding breaches related to Customer Data, and (d) liabilities that cannot be limited by Law.
+“Uncapped Claims” means (a) the indemnifying party’s obligations under Section 17 (Indemnification), (b) either party’s infringement or misappropriation of the other party’s intellectual property rights, (c) any breach of Section 18 (Confidentiality), excluding breaches related to Personal Data, and (d) liabilities that cannot be limited by Law.

 17.1.
 Indemnification by Dataiku.
 Dataiku, at its own cost, will defend Customer from and against any Dataiku-Covered Claims and will indemnify and hold harmless Customer from and against any damages or costs awarded against Customer (including reasonable attorneys’ fees) or agreed in settlement by Dataiku resulting from the Dataiku-Covered Claims.

 17.2.
 Indemnification by Customer.
 Customer, at its own cost, will defend Dataiku from and against any Customer-Covered Claims and will indemnify and hold harmless Dataiku from and against any damages or costs awarded against Dataiku (including reasonable attorneys’ fees) or agreed in settlement by Customer resulting from the Customer-Covered Claims.

 17.3.
 Definitions.
 The following definitions apply for this Section 17 (Indemnification).